chinkevin25/full-stack-demo/README.md

 `git checkout -f 5-creating-requests`

-Use the command above to navigate between branches.
+Use the commands above to navigate between branches.